therealozp/class-notes/secure coding/networking.md

-there exists 2 common layered models for computer communications.
+there exists 2 common layered models for computer communications: TCP/IP model and the OSI model.

 ## TCP/IP model
 also known as Internet Protocol Suite.